jlevy/og-equity-compensation/README.md

 by Cambridge Associates and Fortune Magazine, between 1990 and 2010, **about 60%** of venture capital-backed companies returned less than the original investment, leaving employees with the painful realization that their startup was not, in fact, the next Google.
-Of the remaining **40%**, just a select few go on to make a many of their employees wealthy, as has been the case with iconic high-growth companies, like Starbucks,[^investoped.aaps6n] UPS,[^moneycnnco.80o8bh] Amazon,[^techcrunch.9ucopn] Google,[^dealbookny.es6h1j] or Facebook.[^enwikipedi.q7bc95]
+Of the remaining **40%**, just a select few go on to make many of their employees wealthy, as has been the case with iconic high-growth companies, like Starbucks,[^investoped.aaps6n] UPS,[^moneycnnco.80o8bh] Amazon,[^techcrunch.9ucopn] Google,[^dealbookny.es6h1j] or Facebook.[^enwikipedi.q7bc95]